Air France Flight 296Q

-Air France Flight 296Q was a chartered flight of a new Airbus A320-111 operated by Air Charter International for Air France.
-On 26 June 1988, the plane crashed while making a low pass over Mulhouse–Habsheim Airfield (ICAO airport code LFGB) as part of the Habsheim Air Show.
+Air France Flight 296Q was a chartered flight of a new Airbus A320 operated by Air Charter International for Air France.
+On 26 June 1988, the plane crashed while making a low pass over Mulhouse–Habsheim Airfield as part of the Habsheim Air Show.
 Most of the crash sequence, which occurred in front of several thousand spectators, was caught on video.

-This was the A320's first passenger flight and most of those on board were journalists and raffle competition winners who had won tickets in a promotional event by local businesses.
+This was the aircraft's first passenger flight following delivery and most of those on board were journalists and raffle competition winners who had won tickets in a promotional event by local businesses.
 The low-speed flyover, with landing gear down, was supposed to take place at an altitude of 100 ft; instead, the plane performed the flyover at 30 ft, skimmed the treetops of the forest at the end of the runway (which had not been shown on the airport map given to the pilots) and crashed.

 All 136 passengers survived the initial impact, but three died of smoke inhalation from the subsequent fire; a quadriplegic boy in seat 4F, a 7-year-old girl in seat 8C, trapped by her seat being pushed forward and struggling to open the seat belt, and an adult who had reached the exit then turned back to try to help the 7 year old.
 The child had been traveling with her older brother but they were seated apart; he survived after he was forced out of the aircraft by a flow of other surviving passengers as he tried to find his sister.

 Official reports concluded that the pilots flew too low, too slow, failed to see the forest and accidentally flew into it.
 The captain, Michel Asseline, disputed the report and claimed an error in the fly-by-wire computer prevented him from applying thrust and pulling up.
 Five individuals, including the captain and first officer, were found guilty of involuntary manslaughter.
 Captain Asseline, who maintained his innocence, served ten months in prison and a further ten months probation.

-This was the first fatal crash of an Airbus A320.
+This was the first fatal crash involving an Airbus A320.